1901 - 1920

-Corporate Head Office moved to Wisma Taiko in the heart of Ipoh City.
+The Group’s Corporate Head Office moved to Wisma Taiko, located in the heart of Ipoh City.

-Acquisition of 12,146 ha of plantation land in Negeri Sembilan and Selangor in exchange for the Company’s holding in Highlands & Lowlands Berhad.
+Acquisition of 12,146 ha of plantation land in Negeri Sembilan Darul Khusus and Selangor Darul Ehsan, in exchange for the Company’s holding in Highlands & Lowlands Berhad.

 A 50:50 joint venture company, Applied Agricultural Research Sdn.
 Bhd. (now known as Applied Agricultural Resources Sdn.
 Bhd.) was formed between KLK and Boustead Holdings Berhad to carry out applied research and development which support the plantation activities of the Group.

 The second palm oil refinery was commissioned in KDC Complex in Tawau, Sabah.
 The refinery was subsequently decommissioned in 2007.

-Delisting of the Company’s shares from the Stock Exchange of Singapore Limited in line with national policy.
+Delisting of the Company’s shares from the Stock Exchange of Singapore Limited in line with the country’s national policy.

 KLK expanded beyond plantations into resource-based downstream manufacturing to cushion the effects of fluctuating commodity prices of oil palm and rubber.
-This year marked the entry of KLK into oleochemicals through Palm-Oleo Sdn Bhd.
+The year marks KLK’s entry into oleochemicals through Palm-Oleo Sdn.
+Bhd.

-The Group’s first cocoa grinding plant (“KLKCP”) in Port Klang was commissioned.
+The Group’s commissioned its first cocoa grinding plant (KLKCP) in Port Klang.

 Tanjong Malim Concentrate Rubber Factory was the first centre in the Group to be awarded the MS ISO 9002 by SIRIM.